EGI-Federation/documentation/content/en/users/check-in/vos/perun/_index.md

 certificate.
 For such cases direct authentication using the certificates is available.
-Please consult Perun support trough GGUS if you wish to merge your accounts and start using EGI Check-In as identity linking needs to be done on Perun side and not trough Check-In.
+Please consult Perun support trough GGUS if you wish to merge your accounts and start using EGI Check-In as identity linking needs to be done on Perun side and not trough EGI Check-In proxy.

 ### Registering your VO